familyjs/jigra/README.md

 ### New App?

-For new apps, we recommend trying the [Navify Framework](https://navifyframework.web.app/) with Jigra.
+For new apps, we recommend trying the [Family Framework](https://family-js.web.app/) with Jigra.

-To begin, install the [Navify CLI](https://navifyframework.web.app/docs/cli/) (`npm install -g @navify/cli`) and start a new app:
+To begin, install the [Family CLI](https://family-js.web.app/docs/cli/) (`npm install -g @familyjs/cli`) and start a new app:

 ```
-navify start --jigra
+family start --jigra
 ```

 ## FAQ